LisieuxS/Insurance/README.md

 Region  |  Division of the United States in four regions (Northeast \| Northwest \| Southeast \| Southwest).  |
 Charges  |  Quotation offered to the applicant. |
 ## Method
-### Exploration
+### Regression
-#### Linear Regression Framework
+#### Lasso Framework
-For the initial test of the hypothesis
 #### Handmade Gradiant Descent
-### Specialization
-#### Lasso Framwork

 ## Results
 ### Initial Hypothesis
 The first runs proved that in fact, the age was a determining factor for the charges of price.
-The regression show the cost-benefit risk the company is willing to take depending of the age of the applicant.
+The regression show the maximum cost-benefit risk the company is willing to take depending of the age of the applicant.

 <img src="images/age_relevance.png" alt="age_relevance.png" width="500"/>